 The LED lights on the front of the switch box display the current status of the safety system.
 Each light may be off, or may be on, and if it is on, it may be blinking slowly, blinking quickly, or not blinking at all, which we call "on solid."
 Together, the red and green lights display a code, referred to as the System Status Code, which tells you if the saw is operating normally or if there is a problem.
 When you first turn the Main Power switch on, the safety system will complete an initialization routine to verify the safety system is operating normally.
 After the initialization routine is completed, you should not see the red light unless there is a System Status problem.
-If this happens, find the System Status code below (see Fig. 64) to determine how to correct the problem.
+If this happens, reference the following System Status codes to determine how to correct the problem.